Stochastic heat differences between many-particle and density field descriptions

 The other one employs two-body potential:

 with the spring constants being $k_1=1.0\times 10^{-2}$ and $k_2=2.0\times 10^{-5}$.
-The summation is taken over all the combination of $(i,j)$ or $({\bm x},{\bm x}')$, respectively. }
+The summation is taken over all the combination of $(i,j)$ or $({\bm x},{\bm x}')$, respectively.

-\black{ Figure~\ref{fig_density_snapshots} demonstrates the temporal sequence of the snapshots of the number density maps in gray-scale, where the dense cells are drawn more lightly.
-The left or the right column displays the temporally-sequential maps from one-body potential with eq.~(\ref{harmonic_1body_discrete}) or two-body potential with eq.~(\ref{harmonic_2body_discrete}), respectively.
+Figure~\ref{fig_density_snapshots} demonstrates the temporal sequence of the snapshots of the density field in gray-scale, where the dense cells are drawn more lightly.
+The left or the right column displays the temporally-sequential density field from one-body potential with Eq.~(\ref{harmonic_1body_discrete}) or two-body potential with Eq.~(\ref{harmonic_2body_discrete}), respectively.
 We can see the transient processes with time from $t=0$ to $t=1.0\times 10^5$.
-Note that the time $t$ (the number of the steps) includes the rejection in the Metropolis algorithm. }
+Note that the time $t$ (the number of the steps) includes the rejection in the Metropolis algorithm.

-\black{ Figure~\ref{fig_E_S} shows the the stochastic time evolutions of $U_T$ and $S^{(\rho)}$ drawn by the three samples.
+Figure~\ref{fig_E_S} shows the the stochastic time evolutions of $U_T$ and $S^{(\rho)}$ drawn by the three samples.
 In addition, the ensemble-averaged quantities $\left< U_T \right>$, $\left< S^{(\rho)} \right>$ over $10^4$ realizations are also plotted.
-In either potential (eq.~(\ref{harmonic_1body_discrete}) or eq.~(\ref{harmonic_2body_discrete})), the particles are initially localized at the center of the harmonic potential(s), so that the potential energy sets from $U_T=0$.
-Then, the mean potential energy $\langle U_T \rangle$ relaxes to go up as see in fig.~\ref{fig_E_S}\,(a),\,(a').
+In either potential (Eq.~(\ref{harmonic_1body_discrete}) or Eq.~(\ref{harmonic_2body_discrete})), the particles are initially localized at the center of the harmonic potential(s), so that the potential energy sets from $U_T=0$.
+Then, the mean potential energy $\langle U_T \rangle$ relaxes to go up as see in Fig.~\ref{fig_E_S}\,(a),\,(a').
 Especially, the later stage in (a) looks like that the system enters into the equilibrium state, where $\langle U_T \rangle$ is supposed to plateau.
-In addition, as shown in fig.~\ref{fig_density_snapshots}, the particles get dispersed in the system in time, which are quantified by the increases of the mean entropy term $\langle S^{(\rho)} \rangle$ in fig.~\ref{fig_E_S}\,(b),\,(b').
-In any plots, we can observe $U_T$ and $S^{(\rho)}$ for each stochastic process fluctuate around the ensemble-averaged quantities. }
+In addition, as shown in Fig.~\ref{fig_density_snapshots}, the particles get dispersed in the systems with time, which is quantified by the increases of the mean entropy term $\langle S^{(\rho)} \rangle$ in Fig.~\ref{fig_E_S}\,(b),\,(b').
+In any plots, we can observe $U_T$ and $S^{(\rho)}$ for each stochastic process fluctuate around the ensemble-averaged quantities.